Can AI Detect Wash Trading? Evidence from NFTs: Data

-Our study focuses on the NFT marketplaces LooksRare and Blur, selected due to their significant and different roles in the NFT market.
+Our study focuses on the NFT marketplaces OpenSea, LooksRare and Blur, selected due to their significant and different roles in the NFT market.

 As of May 2024, OpenSea held the number one position by all-time volume with \$36.9 billion, followed by Blur with \$10.54 billion, and LooksRare in third place with \$4.86 billion.\footnote{\url{https://dappradar.com/rankings/nft/marketplaces?range=all}} This selection is particularly relevant for analyzing different aspects of NFT wash trading: LooksRare is known for its problematic token reward system, which has been criticized for paving the way to severe wash trading, whereas a reward system is absent in OpenSea \citep{GameofNFTs}.
 Blur's program, more focused on user loyalty and platform engagement, offers a contrasting perspective \citep{metadigest2023blur}.

 We obtained transaction data of LooksRare, Blur, and OpenSea through the Alchemy \href{https://docs.alchemy.com/reference/getnftsales}{getNFTSales} API.
 For LooksRare, our data covers all transactions from \LooksRareTimeMin to \LooksRareTimeMax.
 For Blur, our data covers all transactions from \BlurTimeMin to \BlurTimeMax.
 For OpenSea, our data covers all transactions from \OpenSeaTimeMin to \OpenSeaTimeMax.
 In these datasets, each transaction is represented by a single row, with the schema detailed as follows: \begin{itemize} \item \textbf{Transaction hash:} A unique identifier for the transaction on the blockchain. \item \textbf{Block number:} The specific block on the blockchain where the transaction is recorded. \item \textbf{NFT seller:} The address of the individual or entity selling the NFT. \item \textbf{NFT buyer:} The address of the individual or entity purchasing the NFT. \item \textbf{NFT collection:} The specific collection to which the NFT belongs. \item \textbf{NFT tokenId:} A unique identifier for the specific NFT within its collection. \item \textbf{Price:} The sale price of the NFT, denominated in ETH. \item \textbf{Date:} The date and time when the transaction occurred. \end{itemize}